 Hearty, flavorful ground lamb, slow-roasted tomatoes, salty kalamata olives and feta, and Greek seasonings...
-The flavors of Greek Lamb Pizza may have you dancing the kalamatiano!
+The flavors of this Greek Lamb Pizza may have you dancing the kalamatiano!

 I have always been drawn to Greek flavors.
 I was still in high school when I first made spanokopita - the traditional Greek savory pastry with spinach, feta, egg, fresh herbs, and butter.
 Lots of butter.
 Each layer of phyllo dough is brushed with butter.
-I have not enjoyed a piece of spanokopita in years as it just doesn't meet the definition of "healthy.” 😯 However, much of Greek cuisine does, and I do tend to cook a lot of it.
+I have not enjoyed a piece of spanokopita in years as it just doesn't meet the definition of "healthy." 😯 😂However, much of Greek cuisine does, and I do tend to cook a lot of it.
 The healthy fat (olive oil), garlic, lean proteins, tomatoes are the essence of the Mediterranean diet that I follow loosely.

 My bread machine turns out a lot of pizza dough...
 This recipe makes enough dough for 2 thin crust pizzas.
 Given that I'm typically feeding 2, I freeze half of the dough for another meal.
 It's always exciting to realize I've got pizza dough ready to go in the freezer!

-I LOVE to make slow-roasted tomatoes.
+I LOVE to make Easy Slow-Roasted Tomatoes.
 The process requires several hours, but only a few minutes to prep.
 Inexpensive roma tomatoes are perfect; slow-cooking them intensifies their flavor.
 I typically make a full sheet pan of them, and store in zip bags to use as needed.
 You can substitute commercially prepared slow-roasted or sun-dried tomatoes.
-Prepared pesto makes a great base layer for this pizza.
-I make my own in the summer when basil is plentiful, but I like to keep a jar in the fridge for pizzas and paninis.
+You can find them in the gourmet section of many markets, and on Amazon.

 Feel free to experiment. 🙂 Feta is an obvious choice with a Greek-style pizza, but it is not mandatory.
 If you have an aversion to lamb, try beef, chicken, or turkey.
 What are you waiting for?
 Isn't this Greek Lamb Pizza calling your name?
 It's calling mine!